-Your child is taken to the 3rd floor of AFCH for surgery on the home vent.
-The AFCH staff lets you know where to wait during surgery and when you can be with your child.
-After surgery, your child is moved to the Pediatric Intensive Care Unit (PICU).
-Your child is on a vent after surgery and has a cuffed trach tube in place with black strings (sutures) taped to their chest.
+Your child will be taken to the 3rd floor of AFCH.
+Staff will let you know where to wait during the surgery.
+They will also tell you when you can go be with your child.
+Your child will then be moved to the intensive care unit.
+Your child will be on a vent and will have a cuffed trach tube in place with black strings (sutures) taped to their chest.

-Your child stays in the PICU and is watched closely.
-Feedings and medicines are restarted as tolerated.
-The home vent is also restarted with settings adjusted as needed.
+Your child will stay in the intensive care unit and will be watched closely.
+Staff will restart your child’s feedings and medicines as tolerated.
+Staff will also restart the home vent and adjust the settings as needed.
 The sutures stay taped to your child’s chest and the trach ties are not changed.
 Staff suction your child’s trach tube often to keep it clear of mucus.
 Airway clearance therapies are given as needed.
-On Day 3, the ENT doctors do the first trach tube change at your child’s bedside and take out the sutures taped to your child’s chest.
+On Day 3, the ENT doctors will do the first trach tube change at your child’s bedside.
+They will also take out the sutures taped to your child’s chest.
 After this, we would like you to be part of your child’s cares.
-This included suctioning routine stoma care, trach tie changes and trach tube changes.
+This includes suctioning, routine stoma care, trach tie changes and trach tube changes.

 After Surgery – Day 4 Until Discharge

-After the first trach tube change, your child moves from the PICU to the Universal Care Unit and is cared for by the pulmonary team.
-The size and type of trach tube, vent settings and vent circuit is decided by the pulmonary team.
+After the first trach tube change, your child is moved from the intensive care unit to the Universal Care Unit.
+Here, your child will be cared for by the pulmonary team.
+The size and type of trach tube, vent settings and vent circuit are decided by the pulmonary team.

-A travel humidification plan is developed using an in-line heat moisture exchanger (HME) also called an artificial nose.
+Your child will be given a travel humidification plan.
+For this, you will use an in-line heat moisture exchanger (HME), also called an artificial nose.

 Caring for your child’s trach tube, stoma and tie changes